 |External id||Optional identifier of the contact in external systems|

 |Metadata||Optional metadata associated with the contact.|

 A channel recipient identity is an identifier for the contact for a specific channel. example an international phone number is used as identifier for SMS and RCS while a PSID (Page-Scoped ID) is used as the identifier for Facebook Messenger.

-Some channels use app-scoped channel identity.
-Currently, Facebook Messenger and Viber Bot are using app-scoped channel identities, which means contacts will have different channel identities for different apps.
+Some channels use app-scoped channel identity, which means contacts will have different channel identities for different apps.

 |Channel||The channel that this identity is used on|

 |Channel recipient identity||The actual identity, example an international phone number, email address or alphanumeric string.|

 |App id||The Conversation API's app ID if this is app-scoped channel identity.|

 A collection entity that groups several conversation messages.
 It's tied to one specific app and one specific contact.